About Hinton Rural Life Center

 About Us

-As a mission outreach center, Hinton offers year-round opportunities for individual volunteers, mission teams, and retreat and organizational groups to work with us and “alongside” our neighbors in Safe and Healthy Home Repair ministry.
+As a mission outreach center, Hinton offers year-round opportunities for individual volunteers, mission teams, and retreat and civic groups to work with us and “alongside” our neighbors in Safe and Healthy Home Repair ministry.
 Other service options include our firewood ministry and Ervin Sanctuary Gardens & Trails.
 With its outreach focus, Hinton seeks to enhance the long-term quality of life in rural communities.
-Additional initiatives include Christmas Care for children, local leadership training and networking, and mental health first aid training.
-Hinton also offers retreats, trainings, and resources for rural congregations and clergy.
+Additional initiatives include Christmas Care for children, local leadership training and networking, and retreats, trainings, and resources for rural congregations and clergy.

 Our History